Subject matter experts (or SMEs). Every business has them – the fountains of knowledge that are critical in helping you to create content.

 - Give space for feedback – It’s crucial to give your SMEs ample time to review and provide feedback on the content.
 As the expert, they might spot something that you’ve missed and you also need to give yourself enough time to make amends that they’ve recommended.
 Host dedicated feedback sessions to keep comments constructive, rather than sporadic or last minute.

-- Celebrate success – Yay, the project is complete.
-Don’t forget to celebrate and call out the support you received from your SMEs along the way.
-This (hopefully) means they’ll be more likely to help you again in future.
+- Celebrate success – Yay, the project is completed.
+Don’t forget to celebrate and call out the support you’re received from your SMEs along the way.
+Does this also mean they’ll be more likely to help you again in future?

 Streamline your project by having clear processes and responsibilities and only involve the SMEs when you need to.